andrej-moor/sTudoo/docs/technical-docs/app-behavior.md

 ## sTudoo's Use Cases

-To get a big picture of sTudoo's functionality let us take a look at the use case diagram.
+To get the big picture of sTudoo's functionality let us take a look at the use case diagram.

 ![Use case diagram](../assets/diagrams/Studoo_Features.png)